 Systematic Reviews are most frequently conducted in the fields of education, health & medicine, social policy or psychology.
 Increasingly, with the focus on multidisciplinary research, researchers in other areas may find yourselves involved in conducting or supporting a systematic review.

-Whilst Durham University Library does not currently offer a dedicated systematic review support service, the Library may be able to help.
-Whether you are involved in a systematic review for the first time as part of your postgraduate study or a grant proposal, or have previous experience conducting one as part of wider research projects, the resources collected here offer practical guidance and support, and you can contact your department's Liaison Librarian for assistance in constructing effective and comprehensive search strategies and identifying appropriate resources.
+Durham University Library does not currently offer a dedicated systematic review support service. however, whether you are involved in a systematic review for the first time as part of your postgraduate study or a grant proposal, or have previous experience conducting one as part of wider research projects, the resources collected here offer practical guidance and support, and you can contact the Library for assistance in constructing effective and comprehensive search strategies and identifying appropriate resources.

 "A Systematic Review is a literature review that is designed to locate, appraise and synthesise the best available evidence relating to a specific research question and provide informative and evidence-based answers."
 (Boland et al, 2014)